 Methodology should be devised for assessing the adequacy of the staff, the system, the software, security procedures and disaster recovery procedures.
 Weaknesses identified through this assessment should be remedied.
+If necessary, a third-party contractor may be brought in to make this assessment.